 You will need to hand in only one part of the assignment.
 For this part, you are required to use a formulaeprocessing software instead of handwriting.
 TAs will grade the problem sets on a scale of 1 to 100.
 Late home assignments will be heavily discounted.

 Midterm Exam:

-We will have a short midterm exam on Week 5 (covering material of weeks 1-5).
+We will have a short midterm exam, which will be take-home, on Week 5 (covering material of weeks 1-5).

-The Final Project:
+Final Exam: